eranyan20/temperature_monitor_bare_metal/README.md

 # Temperature Monitor - Bare Metal

 ## Overview
-This project implements a **temperature monitoring system** on bare metal hardware.
+This project implements a **temperature monitoring system** on bare metal hardware with mocked interfaces.
 The system reads temperature data from a sensor and visualizes the temperature using LED indicators.
-The project is designed to be simple and efficient, targeting embedded systems with minimal dependencies.
+The project is designed to be with minimal dependencies.

 ## Features
-- Reads temperature data from a temperature sensor (specific sensor model can be added in the future).
+- Reads temperature data from a temperature sensor and shows this in a temperature guage (specific sensor model can be added in the future).
 - Displays temperature using **LED indicators** (different LEDs correspond to different temperature thresholds).
 - Fully implemented in C, suitable for bare metal systems with no OS.
 - Easy to extend for additional sensors or functionalities.